segment-any-text/wtpsplit/README.md

 sat = SaT("sat-3l")
 # optionally run on GPU for better performance
-# also supports TPUs via e.g. wtp.to("xla:0"), in that case pass `pad_last_batch=True` to wtp.split
+# also supports TPUs via e.g. sat.to("xla:0"), in that case pass `pad_last_batch=True` to sat.split
 sat.half().to("cuda")

 # returns ["This is a test", "This is another test."]
 sat.split("This is a test This is another test.")

 # returns an iterator yielding a lists of sentences for every text
-# do this instead of calling wtp.split on every text individually for much better performance
+# do this instead of calling sat.split on every text individually for much better performance
 sat.split(["This is a test This is another test.", "And some more texts..."])

 # use our '-sm' models for general sentence segmentation tasks